-Report all Federal income tax withholding from nonpayroll payments or distributions on one Form 945.
+Report all federal income tax withholding from nonpayroll payments or distributions annually on one Form 945.
 Do not file more than one Form 945 for any calendar year.

-All Federal income tax withholding reported on Forms 1099 (e.g., Form 1099-R or 1099-MISC) or Form W-2G must be reported on Form 945.
-Do not report Federal income tax withholding from wages on Form 945.
+All federal income tax withholding reported on Forms 1099 (for example, Form 1099-R or 1099-MISC) or Form W-2G must be reported on Form 945.
+Do not report federal income tax withholding from wages on Form 945.

-All employment taxes and Federal income tax withholding reported on Form W-2, Wage and Tax Statement, must be reported on Form 941 (or Form 943 for agricultural employees, Schedule H (Form 1040) for household employees, or Form CT-1 for railroad employees).
+All employment taxes and federal income tax withholding reported on Form W-2, Wage and Tax Statement, must be reported on Form 941 (or Form 943 for agricultural employees), Schedule H (Form 1040) for household employees, or Form CT-1 for railroad employees.

-Do not report on Form 945 Federal income tax withheld on distributions to participants from nonqualified pension plans (including nongovernmental section 457(b) plans) and some other deferred compensation arrangements that are treated as wages and are reported on Form W-2.
+Do not report on Form 945 federal income tax withheld on distributions to participants from nonqualified pension plans (including nongovernmental section 457(b) plans) and some other deferred compensation arrangements that are treated as wages and are reported on Form W-2.
 Report such withholding on Form 941.
-See

-Circular E (Pub.
-15), Employer's Tax Guide, for more information.
+See Publication 15 (Circular E), Employer's Tax Guide, for more information.

-Related publications.
-Circular E (Pub.
-15) explains the rules for withholding, depositing, and reporting Federal income tax.
-Pub.
-15-A, Employer's Supplemental Tax Guide, includes information on Federal income tax withholding from pensions, annuities, and Indian gaming profits.
+Additional information.
+Publication 15 (Circular E) explains the rules for withholding, depositing, and reporting federal income tax.
+Publication 15-A, Employer's Supplemental Tax Guide, includes information on federal income tax withholding from pensions, annuities, and Indian gaming profits.
 For information on withholding from gambling winnings, see the Instructions for Forms W-2G and 5754.
-These publications are available on the IRS website at www.irs.gov or by calling 1-800-TAX-FORM (1-800-829-3676).